 The sheep are very gentle, so there’s no need to worry about any danger.
 My daughter was slightly nervous feeding the sheep, but still enjoyed the experience.

 If you have a car, the best way to get to Daegwallyeong Sheep Farm is definitely by driving yourself.
-Public transport links to the ranch are not that great, because it’s a working farm, where sheep are actually raised.
+Public transport links to the ranch are pretty time-consuming, and not super cheap, given that it’s a working farm, where sheep are actually raised.

 Sheep don’t need subways.
 Photo by: Taehoon Kang (CC BY 2.0)

-- Buy tickets bound for Hoenggye (횡계).
-They should cost just under 15,000 won per direction, and takes 2.5 hours.
+• Buy tickets bound for Hoenggye (횡계).
+They should cost around 25,000 won per direction, and takes 2.5 hours.

 The best way to get to Daegwallyeong Sheep Farm